 - Manage your body weight: Studies have found an association between increased body mass index and asthma, although the exact mechanism is not yet established.
 (21) Additionally, a study reported that weight loss in obese patients with asthma improved their symptoms.
 (22)

 - Get an action plan: Consult your doctor for a proper Asthma Action Plan.
 This plan includes the medicines you need to take and how to take them.
 It also informs you of the measures to be done to control asthma flare-ups and when flu-like symptoms first appear.

 - Maintain a journal: Keeping track of your asthma symptoms can help your medical practitioner to analyze your condition and determine when it is worsening.
 Note down your symptoms daily using a diary or smartphone.

-- Identify signs of a flare-up: Symptoms like coughing and wheezing can be indicative of an upcoming flare-up and may occur up to 24 hours prior.
+- Identify signs of a flare-up: Symptoms such as coughing and wheezing can indicate an upcoming flare-up and may occur up to 24 hours prior.
 It is important to recognize these signs, especially after having a few.
 Also, you should know when to visit the emergency room, especially during a severe flare-up.
 Make sure your child’s teachers, coaches, and relatives have knowledge about managing attacks.

 - Submit for regular checkups: Visit your doctor at regular intervals for checkups, which also allow your doctor to update your treatment plan accordingly.

 Simple lifestyle changes may help manage the symptoms and prevent asthma attacks.